flowdock/api-docs/docs/REST.md

 ### Headers

-Content-Type must be defined with a header in requests that contain data.
+Content-Type must be defined in the header of requests that contain data.

 ```
 Content-Type: application/json